alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 (`.getRule()`) and the actual value (`.getValue()`).
 You can aslo retrieve the type of the value or set a new value.

-Finally, the production of the `Challenge` is obvious.
-It is marked as the main rule of our grammar :
+Finally, the production of the `Challenge` is obvious, and it is marked as the main rule of our grammar :

 ```java
     //                    Challenge ::= TOKEN     Parameters